 DGR Global's business is the creation of resource exploration, development, and mining companies.
-The business uses the skills of a core team of talented exploration staff to identify resource projects capable of yielding world-class discoveries of attractive commodities.
+The business uses the skills of a core team of talented exploration staff to identify resource projects capable of yielding world class discoveries of commodities with enduring strong fundamentals.
 This is achieved through the identification of commodities with a favourable 20-year demand, growth, and price outlook.
 DGR searches for geological terranes with: